 Face-to-face fundraising is an opportunity for our fundraisers to explain our work in person, and for our supporters to ask any questions they have immediately.
 It also means we can speak with people who may not otherwise have heard about our work.

 Our fundraisers speak to members of the public about setting up regular donations through Direct Debit.
-Supporters who give on a long term basis like this are extremely valuable to Save the Children as they enable us to plan and budget.
+Supporters who give on a long term basis like this are really valuable to Save the Children as they enable us to plan and budget.

 Frequently asked questions about face-to-face fundraising.